Shay Gabso

-Shai Gabso (שי גבסו; born July 20, 1984) is an Israeli actor and singer.
+Shay Gabso (שי גבסו; born 20 July 1984) is an Israeli actor and singer.
 He won third place in the first season of Kokhav Nolad ("A Star is Born") and first place in the second season of The Singer in the Mask.

 Early life

-Gabso was born in Rishon Lezion to a Tunisian-Jewish family.
+Gabso was born in Rishon LeZion to a Tunisian-Jewish family.
 He became religiously observant at the age of twelve.

 Career

 He began his military service in the Israel Defense Forces in the early 2000s, serving as a composer for the Israeli Air Force Band.
 During his military service, he appeared on the first season of Kokhav Nolad.
 Gabso's single Arim Roshi (I Will Lift My Head) has been hailed as a patriotic anthem.
 He collaborates with Nefesh Yehudi, a Jewish outreach organization that exposes secular college-age students in Israel and Europe to Judaism.
 In 2022 he had a stage role, in a production of Fiddler on the Roof at Heichal HaTarbut.